Cakes and Frostings

 1/2 tsp. vanilla

 Combine all ingredients.
-Beat smooth.
+Beat until smooth.

 BLACK BOTTOM CUPS